Explainer-How Wall Street is preparing for possible US debt default

 By Davide Barbuscia and Pete Schroeder

-NEW YORK/WASHINGTON (Reuters) - As talks over raising the U.S. government's $31.4 trillion debt ceiling intensify, Wall Street banks and asset managers have begun preparing for fallout from a potential default.
+NEW YORK/WASHINGTON (Reuters) - As talks over raising the U.S. government's $31.4 trillion debt ceiling go down to the wire, Wall Street banks and asset managers have been preparing for the fallout from a potential default.

 The financial industry has prepared for such a crisis before, most recently in September 2021.
 But this time, the relatively short time frame for reaching a compromise has bankers on edge, said one senior industry official.